 - Online debit loads are only available to those who connected their bank account to Bluebird prior to October 28, 2015.
 You can not load pin-enabled gift cards online.

-- Do not refer to your pin-enabled gift card as a “gift card” or flash them around.
+- Do not refer to your pin-enabled gift card as a “gift card” or flash them around at the Money Center.
 Always say “debit” card.

 Tips for Loading Your Bluebird at the Register

-If you have the option, always try to use the Walmart Money Center Express ATM.
+If you have the option, try to use the Walmart Money Center Express ATM.
 It is much more convenient and there are no questions asked.
-Just be sure that you only load $1,000 a day or you’ll jam it up!
+Again, only load $1,000 a day or you’ll jam it up!

-However, sometimes the ATM is not available.
+Of course, sometimes the ATM is not available.
 Don’t panic.
-You can still use the register or the Money Center, but there are a few things you should keep in mind.
+You can still use the register or the Money Center.
+Here are a few things to keep in mind when doing so:

 - Finally, don’t get greedy.
-There are a ton of new reports from people who have gotten their Bluebird accounts shut down because they were scamming the system.
-Most of them were buying thousands in gift cards, loading their Bluebird accounts, then using Bluebird to pay back their credit card balance.
+There are a ton of reports from people who have gotten their Bluebird accounts shut down because they were scamming the system.
+Our best guess is that they were using a technique called manufactured spending.
+(For those who don’t know, that involves buying thousands in gift cards, loading them to a Bluebird account, then using Bluebird to pay back the credit card balance.)
 Just don’t!
 Bluebird is a great way to pay real bills.
 Use it to pay your mortgage, auto loans, utilities – anything that is a real.
-If not, you will get caught and your account will be suspended.
+If not, don’t be surprised if your account is suspended.